rvirgilli/vps-core-setup/docs/DETAILED_SETUP_GUIDE.md

 ### 2.3.
 Managing Monitoring Services

 The monitoring stack is managed by root using Docker Compose commands in the `/opt/monitoring` directory.
+Note that you must use the **service name** (e.g., `prometheus`), not the container name, in `docker compose` commands.

 *   **View logs:**
     ```bash
     # Run as root or with sudo
     cd /opt/monitoring
-    docker compose logs -f central_prometheus
+    docker compose logs -f prometheus
-    docker compose logs -f central_grafana
+    docker compose logs -f grafana
     # etc.
     ```
 *   **Stop services:**